tanviagwl98/Food-Order-App/Assignments/Chapter-3.md

 It enhances:
 - Readability
 - Maintainable
-- ANy piece of Javascript can be written in JSX expression.
+- Any piece of Javascript can be written in JSX expression.

 ### Role of type tag in script tag?
 What options can be used in it?
 The type attribute specifies the type of the script.